christianwach/cli-tools-for-civicrm/README.md

 Use `wp help civicrm db <command>` for full details and examples.

-### Commands that have been deprecated
+### Deprecated Commands

-All existing commands still exist for the time being.
-But because they were attached to the top-level `wp civicrm` namespace, it seems sensible to deprecate them in favour of sensibly namespaced new commands.
+All previous commands still exist for the time being.
+However, because they were attached to the top-level `wp civicrm` namespace, it seems sensible to deprecate them in favour of sensibly-namespaced new commands.
+The following table shows you replacement commands:

 | Old Command | New Command |
 | --- | --- |